Master’s Degree NQF Level | Key Insights & 2026 Guide

 What is the National Qualifications Framework (NQF) in South Africa?

 The National Qualifications Framework (NQF) is a system that organises and recognises qualifications in various fields of learning in South Africa.
-It ensures that education and training are consistent and of high quality, with ten levels ranging from basic education to advanced degrees.
+It ensures that education and training are consistent and of high quality.

 On which NQF level are master’s degrees registered?